rjhorniii/ical2org/README.md

 The matching rule permits you to decide whether modified events are treated as duplicates or not.
-If you remove the ORGUID from the drawer, a modified event will be treated as different.  ical2org does not attempt to match on event contents.
+If you remove the ORGUID from the drawer, a modified event will be treated as different, and a new org headline generated.

+ical2org does not compare event contents.
 It only looks at the ORGUIDs.

-This means that by default you can change task status to DONE, etc., and that modified event will be considered a duplicate.
-This way you need not ensure that all Ical sources are updated.
-It is usually safe to re-convert old email attachments and calendars that show historical events.
+This means that by you can change task status to DONE, etc., and the modified event will still be considered a duplicate.
+This way you need not ensure that all Ical sources are also updated when you change the org file.
+This should allow repeated conversion of old email attachments and calendars that show historical events.
+New events will not be created in the org file.

 The duplicates file can also be an orgmode file that is being manually mainatined.
 In the manually maintained org drawer you list the ORGUIDs